taldr27/Awesome-Books/README.md

 # Awesome Books

-> This project is about add and delete books with JS.
+> This project is about refactoring the javascript.

 ## Built With